uccser/cs-field-guide/docs/generator.md

 This documentation page provides information about the HTML generator used to create the Computer Science Field Guide.

+**Note:** The documentation for the generation script is quite light currently as the generation system is being extracted from this repository into its own Python package.
+We plan on creating full documentation and unit tests for this package, while refactoring and reorganising the code base.

 ## Key terms

 The following terms are useful to understand when reading this document.